anarcat/terms-benchmarks/README.md

 > (ש) (which appears rightmost), then resh (ר), and finally heh (ה)
 > (which should appear leftmost).

-As a reference, the two test strings display up correctly in Firefox 57 and Emacs 25 on Fedora 27 and Debian 9.
-Those two programs are considered to be correct implementations of this test.
+As a reference, the two test strings display up correctly in Emacs 25 on Fedora 27 and Debian 9.
 The two strings should look like this:

 ![Magic string and Sarah in Hebrew correctly displayed by Emacs 25](magicstring-sarah.png)